Cattle Trails

 Outfits had gaily started north, only to reach their destinations months later with half their cattle gone, some of their men laying in shallow graves along the trail, or lost in the waters of angry rushing rivers.

 Besides the danger of drowning, the river bottoms were often quicksand.
-E. E. Smith, "The Passing of the Cattle-Trail" X Transactions of the Kansas State Historical Society, 1907-1908, described an 1880 cattle drive undertaken for Robert A. Harper:
+E. E. Smith, "The Passing of the Cattle-Trail," X Transactions of the Kansas State Historical Society, 1907-1908, described an 1880 cattle drive undertaken for Robert A. Harper:

 When the Canadian river was reached it was bank full and still rising, and constant rains kept it up for several days.
 Each day while thus kept waiting outfits were constantly arriving, till at last, worn out with the delay, the managers of the several cattle and horse herds held a council, which resulted in a decision to force a passage.
 This was very dangerous, for the Canadian was full of quicksand, and, like the Cimarron, "buries its dead."
 Rafts were made, camp-equipage, wagons, etc., were crossed safely over.
 Following this the herds were rounded up with men in position, and a small bunch of 500 head of cattle was driven into the river, for cattle will take water more readily than horses and swim better.
 The cattle served to set the quicksands in motion and to lead the horses across.
 Some of the men swam their horses to guide their cattle and keep them moving to the farther shore.
 The horses were put into the river immediately behind the cattle, and crossed with the loss of five head.
 While crossing another bunch of cattle, a few got upon a sand-bar and began "milling" (moving around in a circle). and several head were drowned before the "mill" could be broken up.
 A number of Indians who were watching at once fell to rescuing carcasses, and succeeded in getting four or five out of the water, when they at once proceeded to have a feast.

 One method of avoiding drowning on a river crossing was to unsaddle one's horse and to ride across naked.
 In that manner, one would not be weighed down by clothing, boots, and gear.
-Samuel Dunn Houston, a cowboy who rode for Tom Moore, a contract drover, recalled of an 1879 trail drive:

 When we reached Fort Laramie we made ready to cross.
 I pulled my saddle off and then my clothes.
 Tom came up and said, "Sam you are doing the right thing."
 I told him I had crossed the river before and that I had a good friend who once started to cross the river and he was lost in the quicksand.
 His name was Theodore Luce of Lockhart, Texas.
 He was lost just above the old Seven Crook Ranch above Ogallala.